8 Ways to Prevent Data Loss from Hardware Failure

 • Customer relationship management (CRM) data

-These backups should be reliable, complete, and quickly recoverable.
-Meeting those standards is virtually impossible unless you implement a 360-degree business continuity and disaster recovery (BC/DR) solution.
+These backups should be reliable, complete and quickly recoverable.
+Meeting those standards is virtually impossible unless you implement a 360-degree business continuity and disaster recovery (BC/DR) solution like Datto SIRIS.
+(Check Datto pricing for your organization.)

 4) Virtualize

 Backing up data to the cloud is a smart step, but it’s even better if you can virtualize those backups.
-When you virtualize, you can boot up the backup as a virtual machine and continue using your critical applications until the on-site systems are ready to go.
+With virtualization, you can boot up the backup as a virtual machine and continue using your critical applications until the on-site systems are ready to go.

-Some BC/DR solutions, even those designed for small businesses, store your backup as an image-based, fully bootable virtual machine.
-You can complete this virtualization using the on-site BC/DR appliance, via the cloud, or with a combination of both, a process known as cloud virtualization.
+Some BC/DR solutions, even those designed for small businesses like Datto ALTO, store your backup as an image-based, fully bootable virtual machine.
+You can complete this virtualization via the on-site BC/DR appliance, the cloud or with a combination of both – a process known as cloud virtualization.
 If your on-premise infrastructure fails, you can still virtualize your backup from anywhere.

 Unlike a full data recovery, which can take longer, virtualization lets you access all your data and applications in seconds.
 Think of the virtual machine like a complete Windows operating system running within a single window of your computer, where you can continue to run all the applications that power your business.